by Bobbie Jean Knealing

-Now total up your monthly income.
+Total up your monthly income.
 Leave out things like garage sales or anything else that you can't count on each and every single month.
 If your monthly income changes from month to month, take your yearly income and divide by 12 to come up with an average.
 This can be adjusted after time if it's not working out.

-Now take your fixed expenses each month and write them on a separate page, titled "fixed expenses."
+Take your fixed expenses each month and write them on a separate page, titled "fixed expenses."
 These expenses would be your mortgage, car payments, utilities, insurance, credit card expenses (if you only pay the minimum), or other monthly bills where the amount stays the same or relatively the same.

 Now we will take monthly expenses that vary, such as gas for your car, upkeep on the car, clothing, gifts, groceries, expenses that you have each month where the amounts may not always be the same.

 Total up all expenses and divide by 2 or 4, depending on how often you get paid during each month.
-This will be the amount you will need to save pay period from each check to meet the goal (paying the bill).
+This will be the amount you will need to save from each check to meet the goal (paying the bill).

 Take the total expenses and deduct from the total income.
 If your expenses exceed your income, you will need to sit down and figure out how to reduce the expenses you have, or increase your income.

-Time to pull out the box of envelopes.
 Take them out and on the front of each envelope list your expenses.
 One per envelope.
 I would start with the largest and work my way down to the smallest.
 You can add whatever pertinent information you would like to the front of the envelope such as address, amount due, date due, date to mail, etc. Write on there "amount needed to save each pay period to reach full payment," and then write the amount after it (we'll do this step in just a moment).